vincentzhang/fl-seg/README.md

 # Note

-Originally written by Ryan Kiros (rkiros@cs.toronto.edu) and achieved the 1st place VESSEL12 grand challenge result The original programs are available from [here](http://www.cs.toronto.edu/~rkiros/)
+Originally written by Ryan Kiros (rkiros@cs.toronto.edu) and achieved the 1st place VESSEL12 grand challenge result.
+The original programs are available from [here](http://www.cs.toronto.edu/~rkiros/)

 The programs and documents are distributed without any warranty, express or implied.
 As the programs were written for research purposes only, they have